dmartinol/kogito-serverless-workflow-with-serverless-framework/README.md

 ![](./serverless-workflow-newsletter-subscription.jpeg)

 The following Knative Eventing resources connect the serverless components:
-1. A `SinkBinding` instance connect the `default` Broker to the `subscription-service`, so it can send events of type `new.subscription`
+1. A `SinkBinding` instance connect the `default` Broker to the `subscription-flow`, so it can send events of type `new.subscription`
-1. A `Trigger` instance to forward events of type `confirm.subscription` received from the `default` Broker to the `subscription-flow` Service
+2. A `Trigger` instance to forward events of type `confirm.subscription` from the `default` Broker to the `subscription-flow` Service
-1. A `Trigger` instance to forward events of type `new.subscription` received from the `default` Broker to the `event-display` Service
+3. A `Trigger` instance to forward events of type `new.subscription` from the `default` Broker to the `event-display` Service

 # Design using the Serverless Framework
 The design of an application based on the [Serverless Framework](http://serverless.com) starts from the [serverless.yaml](./serverless.yml) that defines the basic components of the architecture:
-* [Functions](https://www.serverless.com/framework/docs/providers/aws/guide/functions) define the configuration of each serverless function
+* [Functions](https://www.serverless.com/framework/docs/providers/aws/guide/functions) define the configuration of each serverless function and are mapped to instances of Knatice Service
-* [Events](https://www.serverless.com/framework/docs/providers/aws/guide/events) define the actions that trigger the functions to run
+* [Events](https://www.serverless.com/framework/docs/providers/aws/guide/events) define the actions that trigger the functions to run and are mapped to Knative Eventing instances of different type (e.g., the
+  `custom` event type is mapped to a `Knative Trigger` and so on)

 Even if the framework is implemented to work with AWS cloud by default, a [Knative provider](https://www.serverless.com/framework/docs/providers/knative) has been developed to deploy the configured applications on the OpenShift platforms where the [Knative](https://knative.dev/docs/) technology has been configured to run serverless containers.